APRN Scholars Program

 Their Futures Depend on What You Do Today

+Almost Home Kids (AHK), an affiliate of Ann & Robert H. Lurie Children’s Hospital enrolling the next cohort of fellows into the Scholars Program in Developmental & Behavioral Pediatrics (DBP), Mental Health (MH) and Complex Care (CC) for Advanced Practice Registered Nurses.
+Nationally there are more than 3 million children with special healthcare needs and growing at 5% annually, they are among the most rapidly growing subgroups of the pediatric population.
+In Illinois alone, there are currently 14,000 children who are medically complex.
+Advances in medicine and technology are allowing children who are medically complex to live longer lives which results in an increased need for supportive services from medical the community.
 Parents and providers report that families face 9-12-month delays to see a subspecialist in Developmental-Behavioral Pediatrics (DBP) for diagnosis and treatment interventions and the same is true for children and adolescents waiting to see a psychiatrist for mental health services.
-Mental Health care needs for children and adolescents have increased tremendously over the past years, as they and their families deal with the fall out of the pandemic and the many struggles and uncertainties it has caused families.
+Mental Health care needs for children and adolescents have increased tremendously over the past year as they and their families deal with the pandemic and the many struggles and uncertainties it has caused families.
 Children with complex care needs are forced to be hospitalized longer than necessary, putting these children at higher risk for poor health outcomes due to limited availability of providers comfortable caring for them.
+Recognizing the need to increase the core group of medical professionals competently trained to care for these children, AHK is providing a fellowship program with a goal of educating Advanced Practice Registered Nurses (APRN’s) in the subspecialties of Developmental Behavioral Pediatrics, Mental Health, and Complex Care.
+With advanced training, APRN’s will be better able to diagnose, manage, co-manage, and refer as needed, children for developmental disabilities (including cerebral palsy, autism, and learning disabilities), medical complexities (including epilepsy, genetic abnormalities, neurological impairment, feeding and respiratory problems), and behavioral issues (including ADHD, anxiety, depression, and incontinence).

 Here’s What You Can Expect

-The APRN scholar will participate in an intensive one-year, 50 week, 1-2 days, 12-16 hours per week, training program partnering with the University of Chicago’s Fellowship Program in Developmental Behavioral Pediatrics, Michigan LEND (Leadership Education in Neurodevelopmental and Related Disorders), the Ohio State KySS (Keep Your Child Safe and Secure) online Mental Health Fellowship, ADOS-2 (Autism Diagnostic Observation Schedule 2nd Edition) training, Advocate Aurora Health Care including Illinois Masonic Developmental Center and Advocate Children’s Hospital Oak Lawn and Park Ridge, DuPage Easter Seals, Anne & Robert H. Lurie Children’s Hospital, Division of Specialized Care for Children (DSCC), and Shirley Ryan Ability Lab.
+The APRN/PA scholar will participate in an intensive one-year, 50 week, 1-2 days, 10-16 hours per week, training program partnering with the University of Chicago’s Fellowship Program in Developmental Behavioral Pediatrics, Michigan LEND (Leadership Education in Neurodevelopmental and Related Disorders), the Ohio State KySS (Keep Your Child Safe and Secure) online Mental Health Fellowship, ADOS-2 (Autism Diagnostic Observation Schedule 2nd Edition) training, Advocate Aurora Health Care including Illinois Masonic Developmental Center and Advocate Children’s Hospital Oak Lawn and Park Ridge, DuPage Easter Seals, Anne & Robert H. Lurie Children’s Hospital, Division of Specialized Care for Children (DSCC), and Shirley Ryan Ability Lab.
 All learners will participate in all didactic courses, and clinical experiences via Zoom.
 Additionally, scholars will need to coordinate with local organizations in their area, to arrange additional clinical experiences, to be approved by program faculty.

 Scholar Eligibility